 - A report does not constitute a complaint or request for action on the part of the college, but it is an official record that the incident has occurred.

-- Reports are filed with Camosun's Associate Director of Student Services.
+- Reports are filed with Camosun's Director of Student Affairs.

 - To complete a report for submission, please contact the Office of Student Support.